Ronaldcdz/Dev-environment/README.md

 ## Installation for Windows

 1. Install Git

-   You can easily install it with [ winget (is a command line tool enabling for windows) ](https://learn.microsoft.com/en-us/windows/package-manager/winget/). winget install --id Git.Git -e --source winget.
+   You can easily install it with [ winget ](https://learn.microsoft.com/en-us/windows/package-manager/winget/) (is a command line tool enabling for windows).

+   winget install --id Git.Git -e --source winget.

 2. Install a nerd font

    A nerd font is required for terminal emulators in this setup.

    I use [ Mononoki ](https://www.nerdfonts.com/font-downloads) download Mononoki Nerd Font or choose whatever you want.

    Just make sure to include it in your terminal config.

-   Changin the font in wezterm would be like [ this ](https://wezterm.org/config/fonts.html).
+   Changing the font in wezterm would be like [ this ](https://wezterm.org/config/fonts.html).

 3. Install Glazewm

    [ Glazewm ](https://github.com/glzr-io/glazewm?tab=readme-ov-file#installation) is a tiling window manager for Windows inspired by i3wm.

    (Opcional) download my config to the glazewm path on powershell with admin priviliges: